-The 5th Annual Stroke Conference presented by UF Health Shands Hospital this year takes place on April 14th, 2018 at the Harrell Medical Education Building in Gainesville, FL.
+The 6th Annual Stroke Conference presented by UF Health Shands Hospital this year takes place on April 13th, 2019 at the Harrell Medical Education Building in Gainesville, FL.
 This CME program is designed to improve the knowledge, competence and performance of healthcare providers engaged in the care of patients with cerebrovascular diseases.
 The goal of the program is to reduce the gap between current evidence and existing practice in stroke care as well as review the most recent clinical trials that impact patient care algorithms and practices.
 This conference will focus on science, technology and practical applications in order to equip participants with the tools needed to deliver high quality, evidence-based, patient centered stroke care.
 Speakers include internationally recognized stroke experts offering specialized topics that cover stroke care across the continuum.
-Topics include hemorrhagic stroke, systems of care, vascular dementia, nursing and physician tracks, late breaking stroke topics, and more!
+Topics include Acute Care, Stroke in Unique Populations, Nursing and Physician dedicated tracks, late breaking stroke topics, and more!

 This program is intended for adult neurologists, neurosurgeons, neurointerventionalists, neuroradiologists, interventional radiologists, emergency medicine specialists, primary care physicians, nurses, nurse practitioners, physician assistants, rehabilitation specialists, physical, occupational and speech therapists, respiratory therapists, radiology technologists, case managers, social workers, pharmacists and researchers in the field of cerebrovascular function and disease.

 Upon conclusion of this program, participants should be able to:

 - Identify stroke-prone individuals and discuss current and emerging approaches to stroke prevention